TritonDataCenter/triton-cns/docs/operator-guide.md

 Internet-facing set, and the internal recursive set) only replicate their particular zone from the CNS server.

+## DNS zones

+Another key factor you should consider before beginning your CNS deployment is the set of DNS zones you wish to use.
+A DNS zone is a sub-tree of the DNS hierarchy -- e.g. you could own the domain `example.com`, and use the zone `cns.example.com` for CNS -- so your actual CNS hostnames would appear as `foobar.cns.example.com`.

+Since containers and instances in Triton may have NICs on multiple networks ( and therefore multiple IP addresses), it is often useful to distinguish between them.
+If you deployed CNS with a single DNS zone in use, in the default configuration, you would find that looking up a CNS name returns to you all of the IP addresses of a container mixed together as one list, regardless of whether some are "private" or "public" in your deployment.
+This may be undesirable if you expect users to connect only to some of these addresses (because, for example, some may not be accessible from the outside).

+CNS supports the use of multiple DNS zones to make this distinction clear.
+The most typical use is to have one DNS zone for "public" IP addresses, and one for "private" IP addresses.
+It is worth noting that these do *not* have to be actual private IP addresses in terms of RFC1918 (e.g. in the subnets `10.0.0.0/8`, `192.168.0.0/16` etc) -- this is about the semantic use of the network in your deployment.

+DNS zones handled by CNS can either be configured to list IP addresses only from a defined set of networks (or network pools), or can be configured as "catch-all" or "wildcard" zones, which list all remaining addresses.
+The most typical configurations are to list "only public IP addresses", and to list "public" and "private" addresses in two separate zones (often the "private" zone is made a catch-all zone so it can list Fabric networks).

+### Example: only public IP addresses in CNS

+Triton setup:
+ - One network, "external", with Internet public IP addresses in `192.0.2.0/24`
+ - Another network "internal", with addresses in `10.0.0.0/24`
+ - Fabric networking enabled, user has a private fabric

+CNS zone configuration:
+ - DNS zone: `cns.foo.com`, configured with `networks = [ "external" ]`
+   (explicit list)

+Example:
+ - A container named `test` is deployed by user `jim`, with NICs on "external", "internal", and `jim`'s private fabric

+Results:
+ - `test.inst.jim.cns.foo.com` resolves only to the "external" address of the `test` container.
+The "internal" and fabric addresses are not in DNS.

+### Example: split public/private zones

+Triton setup:
+ - One network, "external", with Internet public IP addresses in `192.0.2.0/24`
+ - Another network "internal", with addresses in `10.0.0.0/24`
+ - Fabric networking enabled, user has a private fabric

+CNS zone configuration:
+ - DNS zone: `ext.foobar.com`, configured with `networks = [ "external" ]`
+ - DNS zone: `int.foobar.com`, configured with `networks = [ "*" ]`
+   (a catch-all or wildcard zone)

+Example:
+ - A container named `test` is deployed by user `jill`, with NICs on "external", "internal", and `jill`'s private fabric

+Results:
+ - `test.inst.jill.ext.foobar.com` resolves only to the "external" address of the `test` container.
+ - `test.inst.jill.int.foobar.com` resolves to both the "internal" address and the private fabric address of the `test` container (there will be two `A` records served for this name)

 ## Tasks

 ### Setting up CNS for the first time